How to Set Your KPI’s Calculation CadenceJune 21, 2016 by Stacey Barr

 If you’re trying to lose weight, measuring yourself every year is telling you nothing.
 Your weight can change over the course of a few days, particularly if you are changing your diet and activity to make it so.
-Measuring it annually, or even quarterly or monthly, is too infrequent to give you feedback you can use to tweak your weight loss strategy.
+Measuring that KPI with an annual cadence, or even quarterly or monthly, is too infrequent to give you feedback you can use to tweak your weight loss strategy.
 It’s too little, too late.

 But measuring your weight every hour is also telling you nothing.
 Your weight may well vary over the course of a few hours, but those variations will be due to error in the scales, and when and how much you’ve consumed over the day.
 You end up with lots of data points that are merely noise that drowns out the signals of true weight change.

 Measuring your weight somewhere between daily and weekly is just about right, to avoid the problems of feedback that is too late and feedback that is too noisy.
 It’s the right rhythm for something like body weight, that has it’s own natural speed of change.

 Cadence should match the rhythm of change.

 Every performance result – or goal – that we measure in business has it’s own natural rhythm of change, too.
 A safety-first culture, customer life-time value, and recovery of the environment from pollution can take months or years to change.
 On-time delivery, procurement spend, and customer complaint resolution time can take only a few weeks to change.
 So the frequency of the measures that monitor these results should match their rhythm.